 • Adjust the sweetness: While this granola isn’t overly sweet, you can reduce the coconut sugar slightly.
 Just keep the maple syrup since it helps bind everything together to get those clusters.

-• Storage: Store your granola in an airtight glass jar or container at room temperature for 2–3 weeks, or pop it in the freezer for up to 2 months.
+• Storage: Store your granola in an airtight glass jar or container at room temperature for 2 weeks, or freeze for up to 2 months.
 If it ever softens, spread it on a baking sheet and re-crisp it in the oven at 300°F for 5–7 minutes.

 Serving: 0.5cup, Calories: 208kcal, Carbohydrates: 23g, Protein: 5g, Fat: 11g, Saturated Fat: 6g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 3g, Trans Fat: 0.002g, Sodium: 115mg, Potassium: 158mg, Fiber: 3g, Sugar: 7g, Vitamin A: 1IU, Vitamin C: 0.02mg, Calcium: 29mg, Iron: 1mg